paularamo/Weeds3D-APP-VM/README.md

 If you should migrate the VM please follow this [link](https://github.com/precision-sustainable-ag/Weeds3D-APP-VM/tree/master/Migration%20Gov2NCSU)

-## File Structure
+## Folder Structure

-This is the file structur into the VM
+This is the folder structure into the VM

 ```
 /home/azureuser/